 When asked which ridesharing service provides the safest form of transportation, most people don’t know the answer — and beyond tapping the app to find a ride home, never give it a second thought.
-Recent studies and reports on this topic, however, have concluded there is no evidence to support that passengers are safer in an Uber or Lyft than in a taxi.
+Recent studies and reports on this topic, however, have concluded there is no evidence to support a key difference in passenger safety between an Uber or Lyft than in a taxi.

 These ridesharing companies remain a hot topic for both local lawmakers and Congress due to safety and regulatory concerns.

 In one instance, an elderly Tarrant county woman reported to police that an Uber driver raped her before dropping her off in October.